jamatali/C-C-Journey/README.md

 Recursion Example
 Adding two numbers together is easy to do, but adding a range of numbers is more complicated.
 In the following example, recursion is used to add a range of numbers together by breaking it down into the simple task of adding two numbers:

+# C++ What is OOP?
+OOP stands for Object-Oriented Programming.

+Procedural programming is about writing procedures or functions that perform operations on the data, while object-oriented programming is about creating objects that contain both data and functions.

+Object-oriented programming has several advantages over procedural programming:

+OOP is faster and easier to execute
+OOP provides a clear structure for the programs
+OOP helps to keep the C++ code DRY "Don't Repeat Yourself", and makes the code easier to maintain, modify and debug OOP makes it possible to create full reusable applications with less code and shorter development time
+Tip: The "Don't Repeat Yourself" (DRY) principle is about reducing the repetition of code.
+You should extract out the codes that are common for the application, and place them at a single place and reuse them instead of repeating it.

+# C++ What are Classes and Objects?
+Classes and objects are the two main aspects of object-oriented programming.

+Look at the following illustration to see the difference between class and objects:
+1. Calss : Fruit-------------> Object: Banana, Orange, Mango

+So, a class is a template for objects, and an object is an instance of a class.

+When the individual objects are created, they inherit all the variables and functions from the class.